wangzhenj321/Python-Manual/blog/the_python_library_reference/file_and_directory_access/os_path.md

 > All of these functions accept either only bytes or only string objects as their parameters.
 The result is an object of the same type, if a path or file name is returned.

+> The `os.path` module is always the path module suitable for the operating system Python is running on, and therefore usable for local paths.
+However, you can also import and use the individual modules if you want to manipulate a path that is always in one of the different formats.
+They all have the same interface:
+>
+> - `posixpath` for UNIX-style paths
+> - `ntpath` for Windows paths
+> - `macpath` for old-style MacOS paths

 ## Attributes

 - `os.path.abspath(path)`